 Majors are activities that are typically a rehearsal or practice to hone their skills, learn more about, get better at and perform in at the end of the session.

-“Minor” are activities are chosen every day.
+“Minors” are activities that are chosen every day.
 Each minor activity period will allow a camper to try something new regardless of age or skill level, or in some cases continue to work on another project.
 Minors are a great way to try something new and fun.
 Campers will always be welcome to an activity even if they have never done it before.
 Sometimes minors will supplement a major to give more time for rehearsal, practice, voice lessons or extra work with staff.

 The best part is, you can choose a 3 minors every day of the session.

 Major and Minor Activities

 Musical Theater: including productions, improvisation, monologues, stage combat, acting lessons, plays, theater games, and more.